ninadicara/intro-to-python/README.md

 - Having permissions to download software onto your computer

 ### 1. Open up the command line.
-Windows:
+Windows: Open the application "Command Promote" or "WindowsPowerShell"
 Mac: Open the application 'Terminal'
 Linux: We'll assume you know what you're doing, but get in touch if you're stuck!

 ### 2. Check you have Python 3 installed.
 There are two main Python versions: 2 and 3.
 Most computers come with at least Python 2 installed, but you should be using Python 3.
 This steps helps you work out which you have installed, and how to install Python 3 if you don't have it already.

 Windows:
 Mac: